Call me weird. Right up front.

 23. Easter Dirt Cups

-Instead of filling your dirt cups with squishy worms, turn them into a beautiful birds nest and fill them with tiny chocolate eggs!
+Instead of filling your dirt cups with squishy worms, turn them into a beautiful bird’s nest and fill them with tiny chocolate eggs!

-But don’t keep all the fun to yourself, get your kids involved for a creative way to pass the time.
+However, don’t keep all the fun to yourself, get your kids involved for a creative way to pass the time.
 Plus, your kids will have just as much fun making their own dirt cups as they will eating them!

 24. Birds Nests

 Wow!
 I love how these bird’s nests turned out, especially with all the different colors!
-A very beautiful treat to put on the table that you just might make the other parents jealous of!
+A very beautiful treat to put on the table that you just might make the other parents jealous of.

-Believe it or not, these nests are made with colored melting chocolate, tiny eggs and… chow mein noodles!
+Believe it or not, these nests are made with colored melting chocolate, tiny eggs, and… chow mein noodles!
 However, I was thinking of trying the same recipe but with pretzels instead of noodles!
 Get creative!

 25. Choc Top Ice Cream